Jeff Baker ’93 Serves as First Alum in Business Speaker Series

 In 1995, Baker helped form Wireless Spectrum Services, an infrastructure development company.
 He was responsible for sales, estimating, logistics, municipal relations, and partnerships.
 Baker then went on to create Point by Point Network Development, a wireless and broadcast network installation company, as Managing Member.

-Baker’s current position is Senior VP of Fiber & Vertical Sales at Crown Castle, a company that owns, operates, and leases over 40,000 communication towers and approximately 85,000 route miles of fiber supporting small cells and fiber solutions across every major U.S. market.
+Baker’s current position is Senior VP of Fiber & Vertical Sales at Crown Castle, a company that owns, operates, and leases more than 40,000 communication towers and approximately 85,000 route miles of fiber supporting small cells and fiber solutions across every major U.S. market.
 In this role, Baker oversees Crown Castle’s Fiber, Network, Data Center, and Vertical Market tower business, including company-wide emerging market development.

 Why Speak to Students?